 RRP: $95 (US) / £80 (UK) | Sizes: 6-16 (UK sizing) | Colours: Black | Materials: 62% polyamide, 38% elastane; calf panel: 89% polyamide, 11% spandex | Length: 26.5in/67cm (XS)

-What to look for when choosing the best leggings for running
+What to look for when choosing the best women's running leggings

 Today’s athleisure trend – sport and exercise gear worn as casual wear – means you might have a drawerful of leggings on hand for work and play.
 But they are definitely not all created equal.
 Running is a high-impact, high-energy, sweaty pursuit, and run-specific leggings are designed to support and enhance that activity.
-While they come in a wide variety of styles and colours to suit any fashion taste, there are key technical elements to focus on when shopping for the best leggings for running, which can make all the difference between a so-so outing and a great one.
+While they come in a wide variety of styles and colours to suit any fashion taste, there are key technical elements to focus on when shopping for the best women's running leggings, which can make all the difference between a so-so outing and a great one.

 Comfort and flex